-Pedestrian Walks and Public Spaces - Due to the maturity and density of the Pei campus, renewal and reconfiguration of existing paths and landscape are important measures.
-An important focus will be to provide direct and attractive routes of varying sizes, redesign and/or renewal of existing landscape, and selective replacement of hardscape areas with pervious surfaces and plants.
-These measures are intended to insure: 1) an appealing pedestrian network forms the primary means of movement, 2) sustainable approaches are fully integrated, and 3) automobiles are accommodated at campus perimeters and treated as an alternative to the primary pedestrian and bicycle network.
+Due to the maturity and density of the East Campus along with the new Athletic Complex, renewal and reconfiguration of existing paths and landscape are important measures.
+An important focus will be to provide direct and attractive routes of varying sizes, redesign and/or renewal of existing landscape, and replacement of hardscape areas with previous surfaces and plants.

+These measures are intended to insure:

+- 1. An appealing pedestrian network forms the primary means of movement - 2.
+Effective resource managment is fully integrated. - 3.
+Automobiles are accommodated at campus perimeters and treated as an alternative to the primary pedestrian and bicycle network.